Why get involved?

-- We train boat crews and captains in driving "community boats" like ours, and can award nationally-recognised qualifications.
+- We train boat crews and captains in driving "community boats" like ours, and award nationally recognised qualifications.

-- Our work gives real opportunities to gain experience of a wide range ofskills, including first aid and working in a team.
+- Our work gives real opportunities to gain experience of a wide range of skills.

-- We will encourage our supporters to be "in charge" of the activities in which they take part.
+- We encourage our volunteers to be "in charge" of the activities in which they take part.

-- And most of all, we hope that this will be both different and fun!
+- And most of all, we know that this will be both different and fun!

 Interested?
 Want to know more?
 Come and give it a try.
 The rewards are clear.

-If one looks as if it suits you, or even to make a general enquiry about volunteering, contact our Volunteer Coordinator, email@example.com, or via the Canal Centre.
+If one of the above interests you, or even to make a general enquiry about volunteering, contact our General Manager, Mark Saxon firstname.lastname@example.org, or via the Canal Centre on 01923 778382